srijan-paul/snap/doc/bytecode.md

-# Snap bytecode reference.
+# Vyse bytecode reference.

-This document contains all relevant information about the Snap VM's bytecode.
+This document contains all relevant information about the Vyse VM's bytecode.
-Snap's VM is a stack based virtual machine.
+Vyse's VM is a stack based virtual machine.
 In this document, we will use the following terms quite often: